 Aarhus Convention is primarily important for countries with long-lasting problems in protecting human rights and enforceability of the law.
 The governments are required to submit regular reports in compliance with the Aarhus Convention.
 Also, people can submit complaints to the compliance committee.
 To date, it has dealt with almost 50 cases; some of them have helped promote better law enforcement in countries.

-Stop the persecution
+Stop the Persecution

-The Aarhus Convention compliance in some countries
+Aarhus Convention compliance in some countries

 According to the report on compliance of the convention processed by Centre for the Environment and Arnika, there is a substantial issue of enforceability of the written law and the voice of the public is often not taken into account.
 People still have to file an official written request to the authorities, which reply fully to only 55 % of those, the organizations claim.
 In many cases, it is difficult even to learn about the decision-making process being launched.

 Even though the courts of justice have finally begun exploring the options of engaging actively in the cases of spatial planning and the granting of environmental permits, the construction processes are one of the most dubious.
 Mainly the recent hydropower plant boom negatively affects local citizens, while they have almost none information on the projects nor a power to oppose.
 The villagers in Fojnica, Kotor Varoš or Kruščica have stood against the construction, but some of them were oppressed for this.